Kathmandu- Lukla- Kathmandu flight Delay Info:

 During your trek on the Everest region, electricity is available to recharge your phones, laptop, iPads from micro-hydro power, and solar panels on a paying basis.
 As for Wi-Fi, there are no hotspots along the trekking trail after Namche.
 The only two places offering free Wi-Fi are Starbucks coffee in Lukla and Everest Bakery in Namche.
 At other places upwards, you need to pay for using internet services, which increases gradually with the altitude.

 Communication On Trek

 On the Everest Base Camp Trek with Helicopter Return in Nepal, the internet service will be available at lodges with some extra service charge.
 You can contact your family and friends from the guesthouses, but as we reach high altitude, the communication will be through the phone for safety purposes.
 We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
-The Adventure Club Trek office in Kathmandu will constantly touch for help you may need during the trek.
-Depending on the network you use, there could be a poor signal to network before the high altitude.
+The Adventure Club Trek office in Kathmandu will constantly touch you for help you may need during the trek.
+Depending on the network you use, there could be a poor signal to the network before the high altitude.
 Upon your request, we can provide you with a separate local sim card for a better network.
 Many places have WIFI service available at an extra cost.

 Group Size and Team Composition

 We always try to form a small group of like-minded people to give them a wonderful and perceptive travel experience.
 It provides opportunities to interact and share with each other in a fun-filled environment when out in the wilderness.
 Generally, our travel group comprises a maximum of 16 members.
 We need at least two participants to run our fixed departure dates.
 For private trips, the number of group members does not apply.
 We always strive to form a team ensuring that the members are comfortable with one another.